Tereziekasalie/english-for-designers/CV/index.md

 ***2018 - 2020***

 + Ministry of Defense
-Representative graphic works for ministry as calendars, New Year‘s cards, books, banners, games for the event.
+Representative graphic works for ministry as calendars, New Year‘s cards, books, banners, games for the events.

 ***2017 - now***